Anudeep-313/mini-project/README.md

 ---

-# Contribution Rules :
-- Fork the Repo.
-- Don't Forget to star this Repo.
-- Improvements are encouraged.
+# How to contribute
+For guidelines how to contribute to this project please see [CONTRIBUTING](CONTRIBUTING.md)